-- Comply with requirements of the individual (see above); - Keep the team leader up to date with any health related situations (e.g. illnesses); - Administer first aid to team members where required; - Keep a record of any accidents and pass the record on to the Sending Coordinator;
+- Comply with requirements of the individual (see above); - Keep the team leader up to date with any health related situations (e.g. illnesses); - Administer first aid to team members where required; - Keep a record of any accidents and pass the record on to the Global Village Area Coordinator.

-Keeping Your Team Safe on and off the Site
+Keeping Your Team Safe on Site